The Spheres and Fireworks of Allium

 Ornamental onions are best-known for the species and hybrids which form large spheres that can be 3-6 inches across.
 The best of the commonly available cultivars is ‘Globemaster’ but there is a wealth of other large-flowered cultivars in a variety of shades that are equally, if not more, stunning including ‘Ambassador’, ‘Gladiator’, ‘Lucy Ball’, ‘Ping Pong’, and ‘Pinball Wizard’.

-We are very pleased to offer 40-50 different species and cultivars of Alliumeach year for pre-ordering through the summer and fall for pick-up or shipping in late September and early October.
+We are very pleased to offer more than 50 different species and cultivars of Alliume ach year for pre-ordering through the summer and fall for pick-up or shipping in late September to mid October.
 Should supplies last, we may also have them available potted up in early spring but fall is the best time to get them and plant them.

 Allium ‘Red Eye’/’Silver Spring’ has tight heads of fragrant, white, star-like flowers with dark purple ovaries surrounded by a flush of pink.

 Allium sativum var.ophioscorodon is a curious form of garlic with twisting stems that create a cool sculptural effect in the garden.